-The largest oil inventories at PGDP are associated with the C-601-B fuel oil tank and the switchyards.
+The largest oil inventories at PGDP are associated with the C-601-B fuel oil tank, the C-752-B Refueling Station, and the C-538 switchyard.
 The C-601-B tank is located within secondary containment with a capacity of 675,000 gal, and the unused C-601-A tank is available to offload the inventory in the event of equipment failure.
-The switchyard tanks do not have secondary containment and are qualified, oil-filled operational equipment as defined in 40 CFR § 112.2.
+The switchyard tanks are qualified, oil-filled operational equipment as defined in 40 CFR § 112.2.

 Oil check inverted pipe dams have been installed in ditches leading to outfalls 001, 002, 008, 009, 010, and 015 to reduce the potential for discharges of the oil or oil products discussed above to enter Bayou Creek or Little Bayou Creek via outfall drainage ditches.
 Outfall 019 includes sufficient holdup capacities to allow removal of visible oil sheens prior to discharge.
 Table B.1, included in Appendix B, indicates the most likely outfall that such discharges would enter.
 Flow rates of a discharge would vary according to the size and location of the discharge and the weather conditions at the time, with flow estimates included in Table B.1.
-Outfalls, except Outfall 019 and Outfall 020, are inspected for evidence of oil and maintained in accordance with CP4-UT-0405, Utilities Routine Duties, Checks, and Inspections.
+Outfalls, except Outfall 019 and Outfall 020,3 are inspected for evidence of oil and maintained in accordance with CP4-UT-0405, Utilities Routine Duties, Checks, and

-&lt;sup>3 Outfall 020 receives only treated leachate from the C-764-U Landfill operations.
+3 Outfall 020 receives only treated leachate from the C-764-U Landfill operations.

+Inspections.
 Outfall 019 is checked per CP4-WM-0620, Management of the C-746-U Sedimentation Pond, prior to discharge.